minio/docs/source/operations/concepts/architecture.rst

       MinIO reconstructs objects from data or parity shards transparently before returning the object to the requesting client.

 Each MinIO server has a complete picture of the distributed topology, such that an application can connect and direct operations against any node in the deployment.
-   The MinIO node automatically handles routing internal requests to other nodes in the deployment *and* returning the final response to the client.
+   The MinIO responding node automatically handles routing internal requests to other nodes in the deployment *and* returning the final response to the client.

    Applications typically should not manage those connections, as any changes to the deployment topology would require application updates.
    Production environments should instead deploy a load balancer or similar network control plane component to manage connections to the MinIO deployment.